NoiseStudio/docs/csharp/CodeStyle.md

 # Code Style
-Used by the Noise Studio code style for the C# programming language.
+Noise Studio's code style for the C# programming language.
 #

 > Every element that supports an access modifier must have it defined.
 Include `private`.